MAVIS FAQs

 Why are some data layers missing?

-Some users have observed that certain layers from our previous systems are not showing in MAVIS.
-Our objective is to make available all essential layers into MAVIS.
-Numerous key map layers have already been added for various user groups and organisations.
-Please ensure you are logged in with your organisation's account, as some layers are accessible exclusively to specific groups.
-If you require a layer that is still missing, please contact us via email or the feedback form.
-We will do our best to help you find it or get it added.
-Your feedback helps us to prioritise what to add next.
+Some users have noticed that certain layers from our previous systems aren't showing in MAVIS.
+Our objective is to make all essential layers available in MAVIS, and we've already added many map layers for different user groups and organisations.
+Please log in with your organisation's account, as some layers are only accessible to specific groups.
+If you need a layer that hasn't been added yet, please contact us via email or through the feedback form.
+We'll do our best to help you locate it or ensure it's included.
+Your feedback guides us in deciding which layers to add next.

 Can I see multiple weather layers combined?